FreshStart Your Own PC

 Once the drive is in place, it is safe to turn on your PC.
 While the computer is turning on, we recommend installing the old drive into the drive enclosure (if purchased) so you can safely set it aside while the program starts.
 If you are using a SATA to USB cable, we recommend storing the old drive in the static-free bag your new drive arrived in until you are ready to connect that old drive.

 When the computer turns on, the computer will boot into the Windows desktop.
-The FreshStart program will automatically start up and begin to install drivers and initialize files for the FreshStart process.
-This process will take about 10 to 15 minutes.
+The FreshStart program will automatically start up.

-Once the program has completed installing the initial files, it will stop on a screen that states “Awaiting the old drive.”
+Once the program loads, it will stop on a screen that states “Awaiting the old drive.”
 This is your cue to connect the old drive.
 The program should then recognize that the old drive is in place, and it will begin a forensic analysis of the drive to ensure that the data can be read.

 This forensic analysis takes about 10-15 minutes for the program to determine whether or not the drive’s data can be read, so you can leave the PC alone for a bit to work on something else.
 Check on the progress bar to see what’s going on.
 When the progress bar reaches 40%, the program has determined that the old drive’s data is readable.
 The FreshStart program automatically begins the virus and malware scan as it transfers the files over.

 Note: If there are issues with the old drive or the new drive installation, this is when error messages appear.
-Please visit our website’s FAQ page for assistance.
+Please visit our website’s FAQ section below for assistance.

 Once the data transfer is complete, the program will end on a screen prompting you to disconnect the old hard drive.
 The program will restart the PC multiple times in order to load each profile on the computer.
 So, for example, if you had three Windows user profiles on your PC, the PC will reboot three times.